orientechnologies/orientdb-docs/PHP-dataClusterAdd.md

 ### Example

-For instance, imagine you have an application that stores volatine data in-memory.
+For instance, imagine you have an application that stores volatile data in-memory.
 You might want a function to create a series of in-memory clusters as need.

 ```php
 // CREATE AD-HOC MEMORY CLUSTERS